 MATERIAL AND METHODS

-The present investigation was done to understand the effect of different levels of nitrogen on fruit growth and yield of brinjal variety Pusa Purple cluster.
-The details of the materials used, and the procedures adopted in the investigation, which was carried out at Field of Horticulture Department, School of Agriculture Research and Technology, Sardar Patel University, Balaghat, (M.P.) during the Rabi season of 2023.
-Balaghat district is located the south-eastern portion of the Satpura Range and the upper valley of the Wainganga River.
+The present investigation was done to understand the effect of different levels of nitrogen on fruit growth and yield of the brinjal variety Pusa Purple cluster.
+The details of the materials used, and the procedures adopted in the investigation, which was carried out at the Field of Horticulture Department, School of Agriculture Research and Technology, Sardar Patel University, Balaghat, (M.P.) during the Rabi season of 2023.
+Balaghat district is located in the south-eastern portion of the Satpura Range and the upper valley of the Wainganga River.
 The district extends from 21°19’ to 22°24’ north latitude and 79°31’ to 81°30’ east longitude.
 The treatments were T1 (Control); T2 (N at 170 kg/ha, P at 150 kg/ha, K at 100 kg/ha); T3 (N at 180 kg/ha, P at 150 kg/ha, K at 100 kg/ha); T4 (N at 190 kg/ha, P at 150 kg/ha, K at 100 kg/ha); T5 (RDF at 200:150:100 kg NPK/ha); T6 (N at 210 kg/ha, P at 150 kg/ha, K at 100 kg/ha); T7 (N at 220 kg/ha, P at 150 kg/ha, K at 100 kg/ha); and T8 (N at 230 kg/ha, P at 150 kg/ha, K at 100 kg/ha).
-At 30, 60, and 90 DAT (days after transplanting) and harvest stage, the height of five randomly chosen grafted plants from each plot was measured in centimetres using a metre scale from ground level to the tip of the shoot.
+At 30, 60, and 90 DAT (days after transplanting) and the harvest stage, the height of five randomly chosen grafted plants from each plot was measured in centimetres using a metre scale from ground level to the tip of the shoot.
 At the harvest stage, the number of branches on randomly chosen plants from each plot was counted.
 In experimental plots, the number of days from transplanting to 50% flowering was recorded as days to 50% flowering.
 For each treatment and replication, the number of flower fruits that set on the plant was counted and recorded as the number of fruits per plant.
 Ten fruits were randomly selected from each plant and weighed both treatment-wise and replication-wise.
 This was done for randomly selected five plants for data recording.
 The yield was calculated by weighing the total fruit yield per plot.
 The readings for all the harvest per plot were recorded.
 The statistical analysis was conducted using Fisher and Yates (1967).

 RESULTS AND DISCUSSION